 A Serious Risk to Officer Safety

-According to data collected from the Officer Down Memorial Page, 535 law enforcement officers were killed from 2010-2019 from collisions and struck-by incidents on the nation’s roadways.
-More recently, the National Law Enforcement Officers Memorial Fund reported 44 law enforcement officers were killed in 2020 as a result of traffic-related incidents.
-Fifteen of these fatalities were the result of struck-by incidents, and 8 involved single-vehicle crashes.
+According to data collected from the Officer Down Memorial Page, 509 law enforcement officers were killed from 2011-2020 from collisions and struck-by incidents on the nation’s roadways.
+More recently, the National Law Enforcement Officers Memorial Fund reported 58 law enforcement officers were killed in 2021 as a result of traffic-related incidents.
+Twenty-seven of these fatalities were the result of struck-by incidents, and 9 involved single-vehicle crashes.

 More can be done to protect our officers.